 The school receives a budget from Derby City Local Authority, which includes funding to support children with special educational needs and disabilities.
-This is equivalent to £6,000 per pupil on the SEND register per academic year, which is called 'SEN Notional Funding'.
+This is called 'SEN Notional Funding'.

 The Headteacher, SLT and Inclusion Manager decide on the budget allocation for SEND in consultation with the Governors, on the basis of needs within the school.
 The Headteacher and Inclusion Manager discuss information they have about SEND with the School Business Manager.
 This includes numbers of children already receiving extra support and children that have been identified as requiring additional support.